 - ‘Summer Ice’ – a variegated sport of ‘Jim’s Pride’ with fragrant white flowers all summer.
 Be sure to check out Charlie Bale’s blog, Seattle Trekker, where he covered ‘Eternal Fragrance’ last year.

 All daphne grow at a very slow rate.
 They are naturally rounded shrubs that only require occasional pruning.
 In fact, they will not respond well to any sort of hard pruning.
 Their slower growth means that they tend to be smaller plants that can be particularly good choices for small gardens.

 We are planting Daphne x transatlantica in a couple of spots in the gardens at CMBG this summer.
-One location is partially shaded along our entrance walk and the other is in full sun along our great lawn area.
-I will be sure to report back how they perform in each of these spots.
-How about you, have you grown any of the fragrant Daphne selections?
+One location is partially shaded along our entrance walk, and the other is in full sun along our great lawn area.
+I will be sure to report back on how they perform in each spot.
+How about you?
+Have you grown any of the fragrant Daphne selections?
 If so, what do you think about the plants?

 I have grown Daphne x burkwoodii* ‘Carol Mackie’ in a client’s garden in Central Massachusetts for over a decade.
 This Daphne hybrid has variegated foliage and is a very fine choice in an outdoor landscape if you need variation in leaf texture.
 Like the transatlantic daphne, it also has tight clusters of fragrant flowers, but it is a variety that was discovered in a garden in New Jersey and is more commonly found and grown in the United States.
 We are growing these daphne shrubs in light shade (they get full morning sun).
 Their sweet fragrance is strong and typically a very welcoming harbinger of early spring.
 If you struggle to grow Transatlantic daphne and you live in colder climates, ‘Carole Mackie’ is a particular variety that might be a better choice than daphne eternal fragrance.